YuanGongND/realtime-adversarial-attack/README.md

 Yuan Gong, Boyang Li, Christian Poellabauer, and Yiyu Shi, **["Real-time Adversarial Attacks"](https://www.ijcai.org/Proceedings/2019/649)**, Proceedings of the 28th International Joint Conference on Artificial Intelligence (IJCAI), Macao, China, August 2019.

 ## Dependencies
-Tensorflow
+Tensorflow 1.0

 ## Dataset

 In the experiments of this work, we use the [Speech Commands dataset](https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz) (2.3GB), which is publically accessible.
-You don't need to download it if you want to train the target model from scratch.
+You don't need to download it if you want to train the target model from scratch because the training code will automatically download it.

 ## How to run the code?
 **1. Download the dataset and train the target model**